Japan relaxes arms export regime to fortify defence

 Over time, the rules became tantamount to a blanket ban on exports, but that later became riddled with exceptions.

-The new rules are expected to make it easier for defence contractors to judge whether they will be able to export specific technologies, parts or products, experts say.

-(Additional reporting by Nobuhiro Kubo; Editing by Linda Sieg and Nick Macfie)
+(Additional reporting by Sui-Lee Wee and Ben Blanchard in BEIJING; Editing by Linda Sieg, Nick Macfie, Michael Perry and Ron Popeski)